zuman989/a11y-system-audit-plugin/README.md

 | Font size | Text below 12px |
 | Touch target | Interactive elements under 24x24px (WCAG 2.2) |

 The focus state check is the one existing tools like Stark and Able don't do.
-They check contrast between two layers you pick by hand — they have no concept of component states, so a button whose focus variant looks exactly like default will never get flagged.
+They check contrast between two layers you pick by hand, they have no concept of component states, so a button whose focus variant looks exactly like default will never get flagged.
 That's a silent keyboard navigation failure and it's what this plugin specifically looks for.

 ## How to use it

 1. Open the plugin in any Figma file that has component sets
-2. Click **Run audit** — it reads the component sets directly, no manual selection or frame-wrapping needed
+2. Click **Run audit**.
+It reads the component sets directly, no manual selection or frame-wrapping needed
 3. Issues are listed by severity (High / Medium / Low), click any issue to jump straight to that layer in Figma
 4. Optionally click **Generate stakeholder explanations** to get plain-language summaries via Groq (free API key, no credit card)
 5. Export the full list as a `.md` remediation plan to share with your team